allensarmiento/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-This is a game of Tic-Tac-Toe and Extreme Tic-Tac-Toe
+Game of Tic-Tac-Toe and Extreme Tic-Tac-Toe